On this page:

 CMA infrastructure works

-This component of the initiative delivers small infrastructure projects that contribute to more efficient delivery of water to priority environmental sites by undertaking investigations, designs and on-ground works to construct, maintain or remove targeted infrastructure.
+This component of the initiative delivered small infrastructure projects that contribute to more efficient and effective delivery of water to priority environmental sites by undertaking investigations, designs and on-ground works to construct, maintain or remove targeted infrastructure.

 CMA technical investigations and monitoring outcomes

-This part of the initiative funds projects that enable better management of the environmental water reserve, and demonstrate or improve outcomes of environmental watering and on-ground works across Victoria.
+This part of the initiative funded projects that enable better management of the environmental water reserve, and demonstrate or improve outcomes of environmental watering and on-ground works across Victoria.

 • Completion of the autumn fish and turtle surveys for the Mallee CMA’s Refining ecological objectives of high priority Mallee waterways project.
 Several threatened species were recorded, including critically endangered Murray Hardyhead in Lake Koorlong and Silver Perch in Kings Billabong.
 A total of 86 waterbird species were also observed including the endangered little egret in Butlers Creek.

 • Goulburn Broken CMA commenced an acoustic monitoring project at Moodie Swamp to collect continuous information (24/7) on waterbird and frog activity over a 12-month period.
 The information will be analysed to better understand how waterbirds and frogs use the wetland during wetting and drying cycles.
-This will inform the development of the Moodie Swamp Environmental Water Management Plan.
+This has informed the development of the Moodie Swamp EWMP.

 Victorian Environmental Water Holder

-Victorian Environmental Water Holder provide services as legislated in the Water Act 1989 to manage environmental water entitlements across all of Victoria, via a mix of operational, technical, communications, engagement and administrative functions.
+The Victorian Environmental Water Holder provides services as legislated in the Water Act 1989 to manage environmental water entitlements across all of Victoria, via a mix of operational, technical, communications, engagement and administrative functions.

-VEWH plan for, manage and report on use of Victoria’s environmental water holdings each year; this includes preparation of the seasonal watering plan, seasonal wateringsStatements, annual report, reflections annual watering booklet and corporate plan.
+VEWH plan for, manage and report on use of Victoria’s environmental water holdings each year; this includes preparation of the seasonal watering plan, seasonal watering statements, annual report, reflections annual watering booklet and corporate plan.

 Wet conditions across the state in 2021-22 meant that environmental water demands at Hattah Lakes, Gunbower Forest and Lake Wallawalla (Lindsay Island) in northern Victoria were largely met from VEWH and Living Murray unregulated flow entitlements.
 This freed up other parts of the environmental water portfolio to be used elsewhere.